We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 Sony takes a different approach.
 PlayStation Studios games almost never appear in PS Plus Extra or Premium at launch.
 They typically arrive six months to a year after release, sometimes longer.
 Horizon Forbidden West, God of War Ragnarok, and similar titles did eventually land in the catalog, but not as a launch-day perk.

 The PS Plus Extra catalog is genuinely large โ€” several hundred games including many well-regarded third-party titles.
 If you are catching up on a backlog rather than chasing new releases, it holds up well.
-Premium adds a library of older PlayStation and PS1/PS2/PSP classics, which is a nice bonus for nostalgia players, though the selection is curated and not exhaustive.
+Premium adds a library of older PlayStation classics streamed from the cloud, which is a nice bonus for nostalgia players, though the selection is curated and not exhaustive.

-The practical gap: If you play Microsoft-published games, Game Pass is a no-brainer.
+The practical gap: If you play Microsoft-published games and pay for Ultimate or PC Game Pass, day-one access is a no-brainer.
 If your gaming diet is mainly Sony exclusives and third-party releases, PS Plus Extra gives you a good catalog for catch-up play, but you will still be buying most new Sony games at full price.

 Game Pass is the more flexible product by design.